cppalliance/safe-cpp/proposal/draft.md

                     ^
 ```

-Inside function declarations and function types, borrow types must be qualified with lifetime arguments.
-The arguments name lifetime parameters associated with the function.

 `get_x` takes two shared borrow parameters and returns a shared borrow.
 The return type is marked with the lifetime parameter `/a`, which corresponds with the lifetime argument on the returned value `x`. `get_y` is declared to return a shared borrow with a lifetime associated with the parameter `y`.
 Since we're not specifying an _outlives-constraint_ between the lifetime parameters, the function bodies can't assume anything about how these lifetimes relate to each other.
 It would be ill-formed for `get_x` to return `y` or `get_y` to return `x`.

-The caller, `main` performs borrow checking on its side of the function calls and assumes `get_x` and `get_y` perform borrow checking on their side of the function calls.
-The function lifetime parameterizations define a contract so that each side can be sure that its caller or callee is upholding program soundness.

-Compiling this code raises a borrow checker error when dereferencing `*ref2`, since it's a use-after-free.
-Static analysis on `main` knows this even without looking into the definition of `get_y`.
-The lifetime parameterization generates constraints at the point of the function call, so that the region on the loan on `y` outlives the region on the result object `ref2`.
+This code raises a borrow checker error when dereferencing `*ref2`.
+As a human with access to the definiton of `get_y`, it's obvious that the use of `ref2` is a use-after-free defect.
+We can see that `get_y` returns `y`, and `y` goes out of scope by the time `ref2` is used.
+But static analysis can't see this--when `main` is being analyzed, it doesn't look into the definitions of other functions.
+Instead, it's the lifetime parameterization on the `get_y` declaration which informs the borrow checker.
+The call generates a constraint: at the point of the call, the lifetime on the borrow of the second function parameter outlives the lifetime on the borrow of the result object.
+That means that the region on the loan `^y` in the `get_y` call _outlives_ the region on the result object `ref2` at point of the call.
+As long as `ref2` is live, so is the loan on `y`.
+That's the transitive property and the result of solving the constraint equation.
+When `y` goes out of scope, the borrow checker raises an error, because a loan on it is still in scope.

 ```cpp
     int main() {